Weimax Wines & Spirits

 Located along the east coast of Spain, the Levante has six major wine regions.
 It is said that paella originates in Valencia.

 Valencia is famous for its oranges, along with paella.
 There are three sub-districts to Valencia.
-White grapes include Merseguera, Pedro Ximénez and Malvasiá, while there's a variety called Bobal and Garnacha for grapes of color.
+White grapes include Merseguera, Pedro Ximénez, Macabeo and Malvasía, while there's a variety called Bobal and Garnacha for grapes of color along with Garnacha, Monastrell, Tintorera and Tempranillo.

 Utiel-Requena is well inland, west of Valencia.
-The color-poor "red" grape called Bobal is widely planted, making lots of rosé.
-New varieties are being experimented with, so we may hear more from this region in the future.
+The color-poor "red" grape called Bobal is widely planted, making lots of rosado.
+New varieties include Cabernet, Merlot, Tempranillo and Syrah.

 Alicante, south of Valencia and along the coast, it is famed for its beaches.
-Monastrell is the main grape variety, used for making reds, rosés and a curious sweet wine called Fondillón, aged 6-10 years in wood!
+Monastrell is the main grape variety, used for making reds, rosés and a curious sweet wine called Fondillon, aged 6-10 years in wood!
+White grapes, accounting for a tiny percentage of plantings, include Chardonnay, Moscatel Romano, Planta Fina, and Merseguera.
+Red plantings, hither and yon, include Bobal, Cabernet Sauvignon, Merlot, Tempranillo and Pinot Noir!

 Jumilla is subject to intense heat in the summer and very cold temperatures in the winter.
 With very chalky soil and very little rain, the region is planted to something like 90% with Monastrell.
-We have had an extraordinary wine from this region on occasion.
+There are also vineyards of Garnacha Tinta, Garnacha Tintorera, Cencibel (Tempranillo), Cabernet Sauvignon, Merlot and Syrah.
+A few white grapes of this region include Airén, Macabeo, Malvasia and Pedro Ximénez.

 CASTILLA-